AvAl4nch/sluff/README.md

 # info
-This is a simple python bot that you need to self-host.\n this bot can run any video from Youtube in a vc.
+- This is a simple python bot that you need to self-host.
+- this bot can run any video from Youtube in a vc.

 # setup
 1.  install the packages.